dotnet/designs/accepted/global-json-updates.md

     * The lowest SDK the resolver would select - any SDKs with lower versions are ignored.
     * Identical to today - wildcards are not supported.
     * Default: empty
-  * `usePreview`
+  * `allowPrerelease`
     * `true` or `false`
     * Default
-      * If called from Visual Studio, use the preview status requested
+      * If called from Visual Studio, use the prerelease status requested
       * Otherwise,`true` to match today's behavior.
   * `rollForward` (The `version` must be specified if `rollForward` is specified, except `latestMajor`.)
     * There are four basic intents for roll-forward: